cheshirekow/cmake_format/cmake_format/doc/README.rst

       if(sbar)
         # This comment is in-scope.
         add_library(foo_bar_baz
-                    foo.cc
                     bar.cc # this is a comment for arg2 this is more comment for
                            # arg2, it should be joined with the first.
+                    baz.cc
-                    baz.cc) # This comment is part of add_library
+                    foo.cc) # This comment is part of add_library

         other_command(some_long_argument some_long_argument) # this comment is very
                                                              # long and gets split